-What Chapter Representatives Can Do to Prepare For Grievance Mediation:
+What Chapter Representatives Can Do to Prepare for Grievance Mediation:

 - 1. Make sure all earlier steps of the grievance procedure have been fully utilized. - 2.
-Determine the possibility for settlement without outside assistance. -If the possibility for settlement is there, pursue it.
-Do not miss an opportunity to reach a solution. - 3.
-Meet with the corresponding management advocate(s) and review the facts, opinions and expectations before the scheduled mediation conference. - 4.
+Determine the possibility for settlement without outside assistance. - -If the possibility for settlement is there, pursue it.
+Do not miss an opportunity to reach a solution.
+3. Meet with the corresponding management advocate(s) and review the facts, opinions and - expectations before the scheduled mediation conference. - 4.
 Prepare necessary documents which are pertinent to your discussion.
 Ensure that all documents are available electronically to be shared over email or on screen during the mediation. - 5.
 Activate your stewards' committee so that each grievance has been reviewed before it goes to mediation. - 6.
 Determine well in advance which chapter representatives and grievant will attend the mediation conference.
 Notify appropriate parties of their attendance. - 7.
-Ensure that all the parties participating in mediation have access to audio and video for the mediation conference. - 8.
-During ADR, ensure have access to the OH System to process any electronic settlements or electronic withdraws that occur during the virtual hearing process
+Ensure that all the parties participating in mediation have access to audio and video for the mediation conference prior to hearing.
+If any equipment is not available, contact your local Labor Relations Officer (LRO) and Staff Representative to address accordingly.
+If equipment is not made available, the grievant may opt out of the virtual process. - 8.
+Ensure all documents intended to be referenced in the hearing are available to share with the mediator electronically. during the hearing process and for the best use of mediators.

-Scheduling grievances for mediation is influenced by several factors.
-It is not possible to specifically mandate when a grievance will be mediated because circumstances can vary significantly.
-Management and the Union have agreed to group cases for scheduling purposes so as to better use the parties' resources and for the best use of mediators.
 Mediation dates are determined each year in the fall, stewards should consult with their staff representative to ensure they tentatively hold the dates in their calendar for each year.
 Such factors as geography, agency of origination, severity of discipline and the filing date of the grievance are taken into consideration.
 Removal grievances will be scheduled for mediation within 60 calendar days from the due date of the Step 2 response.

+Scheduling grievances for mediation is influenced by several factors.
+It is not possible to specifically mandate when a grievance will be mediated because circumstances can vary significantly.
+Management and the Union have agreed to group cases for scheduling purposes so as to better use the parties' resources